Gibson431/wordle-bot/README.md

-A Wordle bot used to practice Python programming
+A console based wordle bot

+This project was undertaken to remind myself how to program in python